With millions of UK professionals quitting their jobs to find better work, chances are your interviewing skills could use a brush-up.

 10. What are your greatest strengths?

-However, don’t just list out all your positive attributes.
-Instead, focus on one to three skills that are directly applicable to the job you’re interviewing for.
+However, don’t just list all your positive attributes.
+Instead, focus on one to three strengths from your CV that directly apply to the job you’re interviewing for.

 Then, provide real-life examples that demonstrate how your strengths have benefitted you professionally.

 “My greatest professional strength is my ability to think outside the box and come up with innovative solutions to problems.
 I have a knack for seeing things from a different perspective and thinking of ways to improve or change things that others might see as working just fine.

 Recently, I discovered an issue with one of our company’s websites.
 It was loading slowly, and I spoke with my manager about how it was negatively impacting user experience.
 I suspected it was due to a large image file that was being bogged down by the server, and after some trial and error, I finally found the root cause of the problem and implemented a solution that fixed the issue.”